igorski/drunk-dragon-vs-the-drag-queens/README.md

 * changes to opponent should also reflect to appropriate world.characters instance (e.g. battle after run away should not restore health of dragon!)
 * Implement ambush in battle
 * There is only a single dragon throughout the game, it should path find you in the overworld and fight you, winning the fight resets the dragon to a far side of the map
-* When fighting other queens, make "flirt" an action (using drag swag)
 * Don't enter exit unless path ends at its exact coordinate
 * Can we give announcement of closing time when entering building?
 * Create floors that are bars chockfull of people!